30 Free Museums in NYC – Free Museum Days in NYC

 You'll also love this:

 There are some museums in New York that you can visit for free anytime!
 Others, on the other hand, offer free museum days where admission to the museum is free only on select days.
-In order for you to take advantage of those free museums in NYC, we have created a handy overview.
+For you to take advantage of those free museums in NYC, we have created a handy overview.

 Museums undergo renovations from time to time, so it’s worth it to assure yourself about the opening hours beforehand.
 Just in 2019, New York’s renowned MoMA was closed for several months due to refurbishing.